 Buddhist monks have enjoyed matcha tea for centuries - considered the highest quality tea, matcha makes them relaxed and focused, meditating for hours without the intensity of other caffeinated beverages.
 Its unique taste and nutritional composition sets matcha apart from other teas.
 Regular consumption of matcha may positively affect both physical and mental health - it is linked to many positive health outcomes, from prevention of cardiovascular disease to cognitive enhancement.
-Does matcha have caffeine and how does that impact our health?March 09, 2022 3:51 pm February 22, 2022 5:33 pm
+Does matcha have caffeine and how does that impact our health?November 16, 2022 6:13 pm February 22, 2022 5:33 pm

 What is matcha tea?

 Matcha is a type of green tea which is well-known for its health benefits.
 Young tea leaves are ground into a bright green powder.
 The powder is traditionally whisked with hot water to make a soothing tea.

 This method differs from regular tea where the leaves are typically infused in hot water then removed.